wp-plugins/google-drive-wp-media/readme.txt

 == Frequently Asked Questions ==

+= Can you tell me why I can't see the files or folders in my google drive that supposedly are uploading to my drive? = All uploaded files will listed in "Shared with Me" view https://drive.google.com/?authuser=0#shared-with-me

 = How to displaying images in thumbnail size in the gallery? = Click the "Options" tab and check the "Enable Dummy Image URL".